Expected perimeter and area of the convex hull of planar Brownian motion stopped upon exiting the unit disk: Cauchy's formulas and the support function of the Brownian convex hull

-We compute much more than just the expected value of $M$.
-Namely, we develop an exact expression for the cumulative distribution function of $M$.
-In order to do this, we first recast the law of $M$ in terms of harmonic measure in a particularly shaped domain that we call the \emph{truncated disk}.
+Thus, the area formula \eqref{eq:area_via_h0} reduces to computing the expected value $\bbE[M^2 - Y_T^2]$, which gives \eqref{eq:exp_area} from Theorem~\ref{thm:area}.
+To determine this expected value, we find the joint distribution of random vector $(M, Y_T)$.
 In what follows, we identify $\bbR^2$ with $\bbC$ in the obvious way when it is convenient for us.